ben-franklin-magnified-on-hundred-dollar-bill-990x358

 Certified Fraud Examiner Programs

 Professionals who enter accounting and finance can pursue many career opportunities.
-Still, those wanting to become involved in the investigation and resolution of potential fraud, or its prevention, may wish to consider a career as a Certified Fraud Examiner (CFE).
+Still, those wanting to become involved in investigating and resolving potential fraud or its prevention may wish to consider a career as a Certified Fraud Examiner (CFE).

 With the proper training and experience, CFEs combine law, criminology, and investigation with accounting, according to the Association of Certified Fraud Examiners (ACFE), which offers the CFE credential.
 CFEs are responsible for sifting through accounting books and financial records, looking for patterns that could indicate fraud.
 Then, they interview potential suspects, write final reports, or even testify in court.
 In addition, CFEs may be employed as audit specialists, internal or external auditors, or forensic accountants.

 As for education requirements, most entry-level fraud examiners have a bachelor’s degree.
-According to O*NET OnLine (2023), which sources its information from the U.S. Bureau of Labor Statistics (BLS), 75 percent of fraud examiners, investigators, and analysts have a bachelor’s degree.
-By comparison, 8 percent hold a master’s degree, and 8 percent have a post-master’s certificate in a fraud examination or forensic accounting.
+According to O*NET OnLine (2024), which sources its information from the U.S. Bureau of Labor Statistics (BLS), 75 percent of fraud examiners, investigators, and analysts have a bachelor’s degree.
+By comparison, 8 percent hold a master’s degree, and 8 percent have a post-baccalaureate certificate in a fraud examination or forensic accounting.

 For more detailed salary projections and a step-by-step guide to joining this career, please see our Forensic Accountant Salary & Career Outlook.